“after 20 years, what Detective-Sergeant Johnson has seen and done is destroying him”

 This troubling psychological thriller is the kind of film that, for the most part, just doesn’t get made any more by big budget studios that are more interested in pandering to the lowest common denominator in pursuit of big bucks than telling an original story.
 It’s intelligent, erudite, understated, subtle and profoundly disturbing.
 An extremely tough film to watch but just marvel at the sheer power of Connery’s performance as the driven yet ambivalent detective.

 (you can watch The Offence below.
-If the link goes down then please leave a comment below but sometimes theres not a lot we can do.
+If the link goes down then please leave a comment below but sometimes their aint a lot we can do.
 If anyone has a better link than this one please add in the comments)

 Language: English Year: 1972 Runtime: 112 minutes